Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Optimal Trajectory

 \subsection{Sufficient conditions: Conjugate points}

 As it is well understood, satisfying the Euler-Lagrange equation \eqref{EL-Lagr} gives an extremal path, but it is only a necessary condition for a minimizer.
 The present concern is to obtain sufficient, and verifiable, conditions for having obtained a minimizer in \eqref{Lagr}.
-The original work of Gelfand, \cite{Gelfand}, lays the groundwork for providing sufficient conditions, though both \cite{Gelfand} as well as later books on the topic (e.g., see \cite[p.19]{Jost} and \cite[p.54]{Liberzon}) derive sufficient conditions under the assumption that the matrix $\LL_{\x\dot \x}$ is symmetric, which is not satisfied in our case.
-For this reason, here we provide the full derivation of sufficient conditions, by looking at the 2nd variation of the functional $\LL$ along a trajectory $\x(t)$ that solves the Euler-Lagrange equation.
+The original work of Gelfand and Fomin, \cite{Gelfand}, lays the groundwork for providing sufficient conditions by looking at positivity of the second variation.
+But unfortunately the derivation of sufficient conditions in \cite{Gelfand} requires the matrix $\LL_{\x\dot \x}$ to be symmetric, which is not satisfied in our case; the same assumption is also made in more recent books on the topic (e.g., see \cite[p.19]{Jost} and \cite[p.54]{Liberzon}).
+Sufficient conditions without requiring symmetry of $\LL_{\x\dot \x}$ are given by Zelikin in \cite{Zelikin}, as we will recall below.
+To formulate these conditions, let us look at the 2nd variation of the functional $\LL$ along a trajectory $\x(t)$ that solves the Euler-Lagrange equation, in the cases of interest to us.
+We further elucidates how the sufficient conditions can be constructively verified.

 For the 2nd variation, we have